Intellivision takes more than 10,000 VIP edition preorders for Amico console in a few days

 Tallarico has relaunched the Irvine, California-based company as Intellivision Entertainment, and he is serving as president alongside some of the original Intellivision team members.

 Originally released in 1980, the Intellivision console and its successors sold millions of units over three decades.
-The new Intellivision system (name TBA) will carry on the company tradition of “firsts” with its new concept, design and approach to gaming, Tallarico said.